ctyeong/OpticalFlows_HsAnts/README.md

 First 2-day data were labelled as "stable" class while the rest were as "unstable" to build an One-class classifier that can detect abnormal behaviors although it is trained only with normal ones.

 # Brief Backgrounds on *H. saltator*

+You can see actual ant behaviors from the 3-minute highlight video of our recording below:
 [![](http://img.youtube.com/vi/eGFQb45QejQ/0.jpg)](http://www.youtube.com/watch?v=eGFQb45QejQ "")

 # Main Configurations for recording